Recursive neural network: Unsupervised RNN

 A framework for unsupervised RNN has been introduced in 2004.

 Tensor

-Recursive neural tensor networks use one, tensor-based composition function for all nodes in the tree.
+Recursive neural tensor networks use a single tensor-based composition function for all nodes in the tree.

 Training

 Stochastic gradient descent

 Typically, stochastic gradient descent (SGD) is used to train the network.
 The gradient is computed using backpropagation through structure (BPTS), a variant of backpropagation through time used for recurrent neural networks.

 Properties

-Universal approximation capability of RNN over trees has been proved in literature.
+The universal approximation capability of RNNs over trees has been proved in literature.

 Related models

 Recurrent neural networks

 Recurrent neural networks are recursive artificial neural networks with a certain structure: that of a linear chain.
 Whereas recursive neural networks operate on any hierarchical structure, combining child representations into parent representations, recurrent neural networks operate on the linear progression of time, combining the previous time step and a hidden representation into the representation for the current time step.

 Tree Echo State Networks

 An efficient approach to implement recursive neural networks is given by the Tree Echo State Network within the reservoir computing paradigm.